aleemkirk/wildfire-prediction/README.md

 Four machine learning models were used to predict the occurrence and spread of wildfires across Europe, Africa, Asia and Australia.
 Both linear and non-linear models were compared, they were L1 Logistic Regression, L2 Logistic Regression, Random Forest and LSTM.

 Overall, the Random Forest model performed best when predicting the spread of wildfires 8 days into the future. achieving a precision of 86% and recall of 77%.
+This model placed high importance on the normalized difference vegetation index (ndvi),  soil water level (swvl1), solar irradiance (ssrd) and vapor pressure deficit (vpd).

-Neural networks performed the worst however, this may be attributed to the lack of hyperparameter tuning.
+Neural networks performed the worst however, this may be attributed to the lack of hyperparameter tuning and low epoch iterations during training.

-Logistic regression worked well but failed to capture the wildfire spread in the Asian and Australian continents.
+Logistic regression worked well but failed to accurately capture the wildfire spread in Asia and Australia.
 This is likely due to the linear behaviour of regression models failing to capture the nonlinearities in the wildfire spread.

 # Getting Started